 Key Components of a Suspension System

-A suspension system is comprised of several interconnected components, each with a specific function, working in concert to manage vehicle dynamics.
+A suspension system is composed of several interconnected components, each with a specific function, working together to manage vehicle dynamics and ensure a smooth ride.

 Shock absorber and suspension spring assembly installed on vehicle